tauri-apps/tauri-docs/docs/guides/building/linux.md

 :::caution

 If your app plays audio/video you need to enable `tauri.conf.json > tauri > bundle > appimage > bundleMediaFramework`.
-This will increase the size of the AppImage bundle to include addition `gstreamer` files needed for media playback.
+This will increase the size of the AppImage bundle to include additional `gstreamer` files needed for media playback.
 This flag is currently only supported on Ubuntu build systems.

 :::